 The Carroll Family of Kilmacud, Stillorgan

-Thomas Carroll Married Bridget Doyle
+Thomas Carroll married Bridget Doyle

-born c1862 Co Wicklow 11 Nov 1890 born c1866 Co Wicklow
+born circa 1862 11 Nov 1890 born circa 1866

-died 11 Oct 1906 Kilmacud died 1 Nov 1931
+died 11 Oct 1906 died 1 Nov 1931

 Stillorgan Village 10 Kilmacud Road

-Buried Deansgrange Buried Deansgrange
+buried Deansgrange buried Deansgrange

-Thomas son of Michael & Mary Carroll married Bridget daughter of John & Sarah Doyle of Lara (sic),
+Thomas born circa 1862, son of Michael & Mary Carroll married Bridget Doyle, daughter of John

-County Wicklow at Kilmacud Church on 11 Nov 1890.
-Thomas and Bridget lived in a house owned
+& Sarah Doyle of Lara (sic), Co Wicklow at Kilmacud Church on 11 Nov 1890.
+Thomas and Bridget

-by John Pollock of Oatlands in the village, before moving to 10 Kilmacud Road.
-Thomas was a
+lived in a house owned by John Pollock of Oatlands in the village, before moving to 10 Kilmacud

-herd/gardener.
-Thomas died at Stillorgan on 11 Oct 1906 and Bridget died 1 Nov 1931.
-Both are
+Road.
+Thomas was a herd/gardener.
+Thomas died at Stillorgan on 11 Oct 1906 and Bridget

 1 Michael Carroll born 12 Feb 1893.
 An apprentice plumber, he joined the Royal Army